oktadev/okta-blog/_source/_posts/2022-01-26-webassembly-on-kubernetes-with-rust.md

 ## Run the workload locally (optional)

-Let's run the workload locally using [wasmtime](https://wasmtime.dev), a small JIT-style runtime for Wasm and WASI.
-Since wasmtime doesn't support networking out of the box, we need to use the [wrapper](https://github.com/deislabs/wasi-experimental-http#testing-using-the-wasmtime-http-binary) provided by [wasi-experimental-http](https://github.com/deislabs/wasi-experimental-http).
-You can build it from source it using the below command.
+Let's run the workload locally using [Wasmtime](https://wasmtime.dev), a small JIT-style runtime for Wasm and WASI.
+Since Wasmtime doesn't support networking out of the box, we need to use the [wrapper](https://github.com/deislabs/wasi-experimental-http#testing-using-the-wasmtime-http-binary) provided by [wasi-experimental-http](https://github.com/deislabs/wasi-experimental-http).
+You can build it from source using the below command.

 ```bash
 git clone https://github.com/deislabs/wasi-experimental-http.git